OCA/hr/hr_payroll_report/README.rst

 Payroll Report
 ==============

-This module extends the functionality of Payroll by adding a BI report view.
+This module extends the functionality of Payroll by adding a BI report view on payroll lines.
+This allows to create all kind of analysis for the payroll department

 Installation
 ============